wariat85/ha-candy-bianca/README.md

   - `Start Program` / `Stop Program`
 - Configure washer IP from UI (Config Flow)
 - Configure refresh interval from UI (Options Flow)
-- Program presets (Rapid 14/30/44/59, Asciugatura Misti ...) selectable directly in the service
+- Program presets (Rapid 14/30/44/59, Asciugatura Misti ...) selectable directly in the service or via the new **Program Preset** select entity
+- Ready-to-use Lovelace card snippet to drop on your dashboard

 ## Installation via HACS